Tina Fey said it best in her book, ‘Bossy Pants’:

 And while it may not be the absolute truth, it is very much the universal ‘truth’ that we as women have created and come to recognize as the standard for beauty.

 This ‘truth’ has both intrigued and haunted me for years.
-I’ve travelled around the world and met women from every continent, and every woman I have met– no matter how attractive she is – is battling the same battle and asking the same question: “Am I beautiful?”
+I’ve traveled around the world and met women from every continent, and every woman I have met– no matter how attractive she is – is battling the same battle and asking the same question: “Am I beautiful?”

 I’ve met girls from India who bleach their skin to be lighter.
 Their mothers tell them: “You will never find a man to marry you if you are too dark.”